astropy/astropy-APEs/APE25.rst

 Benefits of static type checking
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Static type checking provides benefits to users, contributors, and
+developers of packages that depend on Astropy.
+Static type checking
+helps us to:

+- Improve correctness of type annotations, including in documentation.

+- Quickly find type-related errors.

+- Improve quality of error highlighting when using IDEs.

 Type annotations used by static type checkers to
 find effors and by Jupyter notebooks and integrated development environments (IDEs) to help with code completion.
 Type